Stuart Fairchild Player Props: Reds vs. Red Sox

-Stuart Fairchild -- with a slugging percentage of .567 in his past 10 games, including six extra-base hits -- will be in action for the Cincinnati Reds versus the Boston Red Sox, with Brayan Bello on the mound, on May 30 at 7:10 PM ET.
+Stuart Fairchild -- batting .345 in his past 10 games -- will be in action for the Cincinnati Reds versus the Boston Red Sox, with James Paxton on the hill, on May 31 at 7:10 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the Cubs.
+In his last game he had a one-hit performance (1-for-4) against the Red Sox.

 Stuart Fairchild Game Info & Props vs. the Red Sox